CapgeminiNorway/guidelines/HOW-new-repo.md

 We have [standard .gitignore](.gitignore) which you can copy and use.

 ## Clean Code
-The best documentation is the codebase itself! :)
+The best documentation is the codebase itself, for it's our shared language! :)
-Code itself is our common language.
 Therefore, write clean code, make sure it contains easy to understand comments, and also have easy to browse commit messages.
+Nicely written working code can beat all world of documentation!

 See few links, good to read:

 - https://github.com/erlang/otp/wiki/writing-good-commit-messages